Paving buying guide

 A contemporary material that requires little maintenance.
 It’s fired up to 1400 degrees Celsius to offer strength and durability.
 It’s impervious to colour fading and is also scratch-resistant.
 Choose between two porcelain ranges - Mode and Madera (pictured).
 The Madera offers all the warm beauty of real wood without any of the hassle.

-- Strong – our paving slabs are less prone to crack or break when handled compared to other materials and frost-tested to endure cold winter weather.
+Our natural stone is: - Made from 100% natural stone - Unique and individual – being a natural material, colours and patterns can vary piece to piece - Responsibly sourced - Hard-wearing and durable – making it a great investment that will last for years - Strong – our paving slabs are less prone to crack or break when handled compared to other materials and frost-tested to endure cold winter weather.

 Celebrated for its strength, granite is incredibly resilient making it a great option for heavy traffic areas.
 The paving slab range is offered in stylish greys and four sizes including the large aspect 900 by 900millimetre (mm).
 There are three choices for complementary setts.